Research

 The Boethian Renewal

 My dissertation is one expression of a broader research program I call the Boethian Renewal, a systematic effort to recover the classical realist tradition, and in particular the methodological inheritance of the Lublin Philosophical School, for contemporary philosophy of science, science policy, and institutional decision-making.
-Like Boethius, who transmitted the wisdom of the ancient world across a civilizational rupture, this program seeks to transmit a philosophical tradition that, despite developing rigorous responses to the same problems occupying Western philosophy of science, remained unknown to English-speaking scholars for decades due to the political partition of Europe after 1945.
-The Boethian Renewal is an effort to complete that transmission and to demonstrate the tradition's relevance to live questions in the sciences, in policy, and in organizational life.
+I use the term “Boethian” deliberately: like Boethius, who transmitted the wisdom of the ancient world across a civilizational rupture, this program seeks to recover and retransmit a philosophical tradition that, despite developing rigorous responses to the same problems occupying Western philosophy of science, remained largely unknown to English-speaking scholars for decades due to the political partition of Europe after 1945.
+The Boethian Renewal is an effort to complete that transmission and to demonstrate the tradition’s relevance to live questions in the sciences, in policy, and in organizational life.

 Areas of Ongoing Research Inquiry